 Photographs courtesy of Wilderness Safaris.

-Open all year.
-Location:
+Open: Open all year.

-The camp is located in the private Linyanti Wildlife Reserve, bordering Chobe National Park.
+Location: The camp is located in the private Linyanti Wildlife Reserve, bordering Chobe National Park.
 It is situated close to the source of the Savute Channel.
 It is about a 50 minute flight from Maun or 45 minutes from Kasane, followed by a drive of approximately 30 minutes.
-Rooms:

 Facilities: There is a large, open-sided lounge and dining area, overlooking the lagoon, plus an outdoor deck for dining.
 A walkway leads to the secluded firedeck, often used for sundowners, and another leads to the sun deck and swimming pool.
 There's a floating jetty in front of the main area with a boma where you can dine under the stars at night.
-Dining:

-Meals are eaten communally.
+Dining: Meals are eaten communally.
 Breakfast and lunch are usually buffet-style and there is a 3 course dinner.
 Food is served both indoors and outside on the deck and private meals can be arranged at the boma.
-Children:

-This is a malarial area.
-Communication:
+Health: This is a malarial area.

 Communication: There is no mobile reception, no direct telephone or fax and no email.
 Communication with the Maun office is via radio.